phloe/poopsoup/README.md

 ### onSubscribe
+Can be used to be messaged whenever a topic gets subscribed to.

 ##### Arguments
-- `topic` - Topic to subscribe recieve subscription events for.
+- `topic` - Topic to subscribe receive subscription events for.
-- `callback` - Callback to call when data is published for the given topic.
+- `callback` - Callback for subscription events.
 The callback function receives the following arguments:
   - `topic` - The topic of the subscription.
-  - `data` - The published data.
+  - `data` - The subscription status which is an object containing the following information:

-Can be used to be messaged whenever a topic gets subscribed to.
-`data` payload for the callback is an object with a `subscribers` property with a value equal to the number of current active subscribers.
+    - `subscribers` - The number of current active subscribers.

 ### onUnsubscribe
+Can be used to be messaged whenever a topic gets unsubscribed.

 ##### Arguments

-Can be used to be messaged whenever a topic gets unsubscribed.
+- `topic` - Topic to subscribe receive unsubscription events for.
+- `callback` - Callback for unsubscription events.
+The callback function receives the following arguments:
+  - `topic` - The topic of the subscription.
+  - `data` - The subscription status which is an object containing the following information:
-`data` payload for the callback is an object with a `subscribers` property with a value equal to the number of current active subscribers.
+    - `subscribers` - The number of current active subscribers.